 Elderly people with an old-style power of attorney should not to be persuaded that they need to pay out for a new version.

-Optimum’s Wills and Probate Manager, Alison Griffiths, says there is sometimes confusion about whether older Enduring Powers of Attorney, or EPAs, are valid and wants to reassure people that they are.
+There is sometimes confusion about whether older Enduring Powers of Attorney, or EPAs, are valid and we are happy to reassure people that they are.

-She says: “I think there is some confusion because of the change that took place in 2007, but if you have an old EPA it is completely adequate to use if and when the time comes.
-In the case of this couple, their EPA was fine and there was no need for them to spend money on a new one.”
+We believe there is some confusion because of the change that took place in 2007, but if you have an old EPA it is completely adequate to use, if and when the time comes.
+In the case of this couple, their EPA was fine and there was no need for them to spend money on a new one.

 People with the older style Enduring Power of Attorney should double check the date, to ensure they were signed before the new rules came in.

-Alison is offering a free review of any Enduring Powers of Attorney, to check they are valid and effective.
-For more information please drop Alison an email.
+We are offering a free review of any Enduring Powers of Attorney, to check they are valid and effective – please get in touch.